Free Shipping on orders over US$39.99 +16308230407

 Date and label: It is a good practice to label the salsa container with the date you opened it.
 This will help you keep track of how long the salsa has been in the fridge and when it is time to discard any leftovers.
 Most salsa products have a recommended “use-by” date on the packaging, but it’s always best to rely on your own observations and judgment.

-See also Can Takoyaki Be Refrigerated
+See also Does Open Hot Sauce Need To Be Refrigerated

 Handle with clean utensils: When serving salsa, always use clean utensils to minimize the risk of cross-contamination.
 Avoid dipping directly into the container with a used spoon or any other utensil that may introduce bacteria from other foods or surfaces into the salsa.